In Depth Baby Product Reviews Led by a Pediatrician

 A stroller as a gift?

 Strollers can be expensive.
 Price is a great reason to put them on your registry and cross your fingers that someone chooses one as your baby gift.
 For some new parents, this piece of gear can be cost-prohibitive.
-However, it might be doable for a relative, friend, or co-workers to go in on one as a group present.
+However, it might be doable for a relative, friend, or co-worker to go in on one as a group present.

 Types of Strollers

 Being a new parent means learning many new things, and one of those things is baby gear and the many forms it can take.
 While you might have thought a stroller is a stroller and they only vary in size, this couldn't be further from the truth.
 Strollers have evolved over the years to offer something for every kind of parent and every kind of lifestyle.
 Whether you love a great outdoor adventure or need to make it through a grocery store in an urban city, there is a stroller for that.
-The following stroller types come in single or double-style options, and which you choose could be based in part on how many kids you have or plan to have.
+The following stroller types come in single or double-style options, and the choice you make could be based in part on how many kids you have or plan to have.

 Full-size strollers are a traditional choice that will work well for families who are not interested in running or moving off the beaten path.